ARCHIVES:

 DEMOCRACY IS A WAY OF LIFE

 The man is a citizen and views democracy as the only way.
 When human beings evolve to another level of responsibility and freedom perhaps they will be ready to propose a new type of political thought.
 And with this in mind it's necessary to record the evolving process of one's own thinking about these things.
 The health of the political system is a difficult thing to "comprehend."
-Does the individual citizen trust all of the thousands and, even, millions of people running the national, state, local government?
+Does the individual citizen trust all of the thousands and, even, millions of people running the national, state, local governments?

 In the last fifteen years or so there has been a great influx of religion or what passes as religion in the political realms.
 Or, at least, an aspect of religion views itself as a special-interest and claims the same moral superiority that all special-interest claim.